hs-duesseldorf/grundlagen-der-informatik-4/README.md

 ## Course 01

-### Topics
+### Task overview

 1. Create, compile and run a simple "Hello World" java application.
+2. Use the Eclipse "Hello World" to get used to Eclipse *Java* Projects.
-2. Create, compile and run a java application with a simple JavaFX graphical user interface with Eclipse.
+3. Create, compile and run a java application with a simple JavaFX graphical user interface with Eclipse via a *Maven* Project

 ### Tasks

-#### Simple "Hello-Java-App"
+#### Task 1 - Simple "Hello-Java-App"

 1. Open a simple text editor (Windows Notepad, Ubuntu Gedit or MacOs TextEdit) enter the following code and save it as ```Hello.java``` to your desired location:
     ```java